chihchun/opencl-docker/README.md

-# Docker images that support different OpenCl Runtime
+# Docker images that support different OpenCL Runtime

 The images are designed to be easy tested applications with different OpenCL drivers/runtime.